nadeemjeee/Node.js-MongoDB-Redis-Docker-Project/README.md

 #  Node.js + MongoDB + Redis + Docker Project

 ##  Description

 I built a REST API using Node.js and Express.
-I structured it using MVC (models, routes, controllers).
+It follows the MVC architecture (models, routes, controllers).

-I used MongoDB for persistent storage.
-I implemented Redis caching to improve performance.
+MongoDB is used for persistent storage, and Redis is implemented for caching to improve performance.

-I containerized the app using Docker and Docker Compose.
+The application is fully containerized using Docker and Docker Compose.

 -----
 ## Tech Stack